thebabalola/GamePass/README.md

 Connect your wallet.
 Buy PASS tokens with CELO or cUSD.
 Mint one Gem NFT.
 Play games.
 Submit scores.
 Compete for rewards.
 Your progress stays on blockchain forever.

 ## Your First Game

+Step one: Connect your wallet.
+Use MetaMask, WalletConnect, or MiniPay.
+MiniPay users get cUSD payment options.